Holy See–Spain relations: History

 The Spanish Inquisition was an ecclesiastical tribunal started in 1478 by Catholic Monarchs Ferdinand II of Aragon and Isabella I of Castile for the newly united Kingdom of Spain.
 It was intended to maintain Catholic orthodoxy in their kingdoms, and to replace the medieval inquisition, which was under Vatican control.
 Spain's diplomatic mission in Rome grew out of the Inquisition as well as out of the exploration of the New World.
 The first Spanish ambassador to Rome, Gonzalo de Beteta, was appointed in 1480, thus establishing the oldest permanent diplomatic mission in the history of the world.

 The mission resulted in important projects of cooperation between the two states.
 These included Vatican support for the Granada War, the partition of the New World between Spain and Portugal via the "Bula Inter Caetera" in 1493 (see Treaty of Tordesillas), and the creation of the Holy League, which led to a key victory for Christendom at the Battle of Lepanto.

 For most of the reign of Pope Alexander VI (1492-1503), the Church had its own diplomatic representation in Spain.
 The Holy See's embassy was renewed in 1506 by Pope Julius II.

 Ecclesiastical confiscations of Mendizábal

-The Ecclesiastical confiscations of Mendizábal, which occurred between 1835 and 1837, were a set of decrees which resulted in the expropriation and privatisation of monastic properties in Spain.
+The ecclesiastical confiscations of Mendizábal, which occurred between 1835 and 1837, were a set of decrees which resulted in the expropriation and privatisation of monastic properties in Spain.
 Pope Gregory XVI gave an account of events from his perspective in an allocution to Catholic church leaders in Rome on 1 February 1836, lamenting the passage of the legislation and explaining his decision to withdraw Luigi Amat di San Filippo e Sorso, titular Archbishop of Nicaea, from his role in Spain as papal representative.
+Gregory maintained this position, with a further allocution to Cardinals gathered in consistory on 1 March 1841.
+Gregory refers in 1842 to a "proposed law" which would aim to "abolish ... legitimate ecclesiastical authority" and to adopt what he called "the detestable principle that the secular power, by its full right, should have predominance over the Church itself and its goods".